 When determining how LEDs fit in the sign industry, one might think of the various types of illuminated displays—from exhibit booths to sign cabinets to video screens.
 However, it is in channel letters where a real advantage over other lighting options is gained.

 “All signs are improved from the benefits of the new LED modules,” states Matas.
 “Channel letters can be made shallower, and cabinets can be retrofit with LED replacement sticks from fluorescent tubes for more efficiency.
-As much as a 50 percent reduction in energy use by switching from fluorescent tubes to LED sticks.”
+As much as a 50 percent reduction in energy use (is obtained) by switching from fluorescent tubes to LED sticks.”

 Farmer recognizes that “The latest improvements in lenses have led to the ability to light very thin channel letters, as shallow as one inch.
 And, though the spacing of the modules is close, if the stroke is also narrow, it is still practical to do so.”